cabinjs/cabin/README.md

 const app = new Koa();
 const cabin = new Cabin({ key: 'YOUR-CABIN-API-KEY' });

-// use the cabin middleware
+// use the cabin middleware (adds request-based logging and helpers) app.use(cabin.middleware);
-app.use(cabin.middleware);

 // add your user/session management middleware here (e.g. passport)